claritychallenge/claritychallenge.github.io/docs/cec2/taking_part/cec2_rules.md

 - Teams may choose to use all, some or none of the parts of the baseline model.
 - Systems must be causal; the output from the hearing aid at time t must not use any information from input samples more than 5 ms into the future (i.e., no information from input samples >t+5 ms).
-- When you supply audio samples, you are allowed to time shift the samples from the hearing aid model to allow the calculation of HASPI. **The maximum time shift will be 5 ms.** The amount of time shift needed for time realignment can be calculated using a cross-correlation between the signals before and after the hearing aid processing.
 - There is no limit on computational cost.

 Please see [this blog post](http://claritychallenge.org/latency-computation-time-and-real-time-operation) for further explanation of these last two rules about latency and computation time.